-The U.S. 4th of July holiday also known as Independence Day is right around the corner.
-This year has special meaning for me.
+The 4th of July holiday also known as Independence Day is a great day in the U.S. This year has special meaning for me.
 Why?
 It is the 5 year anniversary of my financial independence day.

 I am really an independent person.
 Furthermore, it is partly how I’m wired.
 And partly how my parents raised me.
 In addition, independence means a lot to me.
 I have always reached for independence at every stage of my life.

 Because of my financial independence day anniversary, I have been thinking about some of the different stages of independence I have conquered.

 I can’t remember how old I was when I mastered the art of the two wheel bicycle.
 I do remember going up and down the driveway at home trying to get it.
 And when I did, independence!
 I grew up in a small town and the streets were now mine.
 I had wheels and could blow out the house and head out into town any time I wanted.
 “See ya later Mom, heading out!”

 When I turned 17, I bought a used car with the money from my part time jobs.
 My parents also kicked in 50% of the cost as my high school graduation present.
 Yes!
 A new level of independence achieved.
 No more asking to borrow my parents car.
 In addition, nearby towns and states were a new possibility.
 “See ya Mom and Dad.
 Heading out for a while.”